iMeanAI/WebCanvas/README.md

 - **Dynamic and Real-time Web Environment Interaction**: Utilizes live web environments to provide a realistic assessment of web agents, ensuring that evaluations reflect the actual complexities of the web.
 - **Key Nodes Annotation**: Introduces the concept of "key nodes" to offer in-progress feedback and a granular, phase-based assessment system that adapts to frequent changes in web navigation.
 - **Enhanced Granularity of Progress Reward**: Allows for a thorough assessment of the reward module within the framework of autonomous web agents, focusing on the pivotal influence of reward signal quality.
-- **Easy to Scale with Online Web Environment**: Developed a comprehensive suite of functions to assess intermediate states during real-time, open-ended tasks, allowing for robust evaluation in dynamic web environments.
+- **Easy to Scale with Online Web Environment**: Connected to a comprehensive suite of toolkits to define demonstration trajectories and intermediate states for real-time, open-ended web tasks, allowing for robust evaluation in dynamic web environments.
-- **Mind2Web-Online Dataset**: Presents a refined version of the original Mind2Web static dataset, containing 542 tasks with 2439 intermediate evaluation states, serving as the foundation for the benchmark.
+- **Mind2Web-Live Dataset**: Presents a refined version of the original Mind2Web[^1] static dataset, containing 542 tasks with 2439 intermediate evaluation states, serving as the foundation for the benchmark.

 ## 🔥 News